 - 2 tablespoons freshly squeezed lemon juice

-- Heat 2 tablespoons of the oil in a large skillet over medium heat.
-Add zucchini and sauté until just tender, 5 to 7 minutes.
-Transfer zucchini to a large pot.
+- Heat 1 tablespoon of the oil in a large skillet over medium heat.
+Add the zucchini and sauté until just tender, 5 to 7 minutes.
+Transfer the zucchini to a large pot.

-- Heat remaining 2 tablespoons of oil in the skillet over low heat.
-Add onions, garlic and bell peppers.
+- Heat an additional tablespoon of oil in the skillet over low heat.
+Add the onions, bell peppers and garlic.
 Sauté just until wilted (about 10 minutes).
-Transfer the mixture to the large pot, along with the oil remaining in the skillet.
+Transfer the mixture to the large pot.

 - Place a large pot over low heat.
-Add the tomatoes, chili powder, cumin, basil, oregano, pepper, salt, fennel seed and parsley.
+Add the tomatoes, parsley, chili powder, cumin, basil, oregano, fennel seed, pepper and salt.
 Cook, uncovered, stirring often, for 30 minutes.
 Stir in the beans, dill and lemon juice, and cook for another 15 minutes.
-Stir well and add additional seasoning as need to taste.
+Stir well and add additional seasoning as needed, to taste.

-- Serve in hearty mugs or bowls, and garnish with sour cream, cheese and green onions.
+- Serve in mugs or bowls, and garnish with sour cream, cheese and green onions (as desired).

 - If preparing this recipe as GLUTEN-FREE, just be sure that the brand of beans you're using is known to be GF.